Idol (Yoasobi song): 45510

 The source of "Idol" is 45510, a short story written by Oshi no Kos writer Aka Akasaka.
 The title refers to the initials of the manga's fictional idol girl group B-Komachi founding members: Takamine, Nino, Ai, and Watanabe, when typing on a telephone keypad.
 Each number corresponds when feeding kana inputs: "ta" (た) as "4", "ni" (に) as "55", "a" (あ) as "1", and "wa" (わ) as "0".
 The story was first published via Weekly Young Jumps website on April 13, shortly after the anime's first episode televised premiere, before being included as a poster booklet on the single physical releases.

 The story is told from the perspective of an unidentified former founding member of B-Komachi, who discovers the livestream of their former groupmate and center, Ai Hoshino, 16 years after her death.
-The video showed Ai talking to her fans, making her reminisce about her jealousy of Ai.
-After the video ended and she could not find more videos, the former member decided to try logging in to B-Komachi's blog, which was operated by four founding members, whose password was "45510".
+The video shows Ai talking to her fans, prompting the former member to reminisce about her jealousy of Ai.
+After the video ended and she could not find more videos, the former member decided to log in to B-Komachi's blog, run by four founding members, using the password "45510".
 She found Ai's unpublished posts, written about her negative feelings and her desire to return to the past.
 The former member decided to delete the posts because she did not want to show Ai's weak side to everyone.
-Even though she disliked Ai, the protagonist also respected Ai as a "perfect and ultimate idol".
+Although she disliked Ai, the protagonist also respected Ai as a "perfect and ultimate idol".

 Critical reception

-Upon its release, "Idol" generally received positive reviews.
+Upon its release, "Idol" received critical acclaim.
 Danny Guan from Game Rant praises "Idol" as a "perfect" representation of Ai Hoshino, and "jumping from brooding rap verses to energetic J-pop melodies with ease, flipping moods at the drop of a hat."
 Writing for Yahoo!
-News Japan, Suzie Suzuki compared the song as a parody of Kyoko Koizumi's 1985 single "Nantettatte Idol" and 2010s female idols, and commented, "It is too well done and has reached a metastructure of 'more idol song-like than a normal idol song.' " Real Sounds Mio Komachi dubbed the song "standing out" among Yoasobi discography, feeling "the essence of a Vocaloid song", and the "perfect" portrayal of Ai with an "almost inorganic" voice, while Tsuki no Hito described the song "having this chaotic sense of balance incorporated K-pop homage […], and exploded with a clear chorus that is typical of J-pop."
+News Japan, Suzie Suzuki compared the song as a parody of Kyoko Koizumi's 1985 single "Nantettatte Idol" and 2010s female idols, and commented, "It is too well done and has reached a metastructure of 'more idol song-like than a normal idol song.' " Real Sounds Mio Komachi dubbed the song "standing out" among Yoasobi discography, feeling "the essence of a Vocaloid song", and the "perfect" portrayal of Ai with an "almost inorganic" voice, while Tsuki no Hito described the song as "having this chaotic sense of balance incorporated K-pop homage [...], and exploded with a clear chorus that is typical of J-pop."